Project Failures: The Top 9 and The Key Steps to Avoid Them

 4. Statement of Work

-Project deliverables, scope, approach, assumptions, timing, or budget were not formalized or agreed to by key stakeholders.
+Project deliverables, scope, approach, assumptions, timing, or budget were not formalized or fully agreed to by all key stakeholders.

 5. Stakeholders

-It was unclear who the internal and external project stakeholders were and what they cared most about.
+It was unclear who the internal and external project stakeholders were, what they cared most about, and who mattered most to project success.

 6. Roles

-Project team members and stakeholders’ responsibilities and jobs were unclear, confusing, or shifting without explicit re-calibration.
+Project team members and stakeholders’ roles and responsibilities were unclear, confusing, or shifting without explicit re-calibration.

 7. Sponsor